yahya-dts/Autobuy-Shopee-ID/README.md

 Using Python 3.9 , driven with Selenium and undetected-chromedriver from https://github.com/ultrafunkamsterdam/undetected-chromedriver which is awesome.

+My first python project made by myself, and a lil help from youtube and stackoverflow :D.

 This project is only for **educational purposes**.
 I'm not responsible for any *causes* by using these codes.